christian-draeger/k6-kotlin/README.md

-            version = "latest" // the docker images version internalPort = 3000 // port used inside of the docker network networkAlias = "grafana" // service alias inside the docker network }
+            version = "latest" // the docker images version internalPort = 3000 // port used inside of the docker network networkAlias = "grafana" // service alias inside the docker network autoOpen = true // will automatically open grafana dashboard with realtime results in chrome browser }
         runner {
             image = "loadimpact/k6" // the docker image that will be used